AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Procedure
-For one stage addition experiment, in every single circulation, the coagulant dosage is 1.1-2.6 mg/L, which was increased 7 times by using the increment function, a function built in to increment the dosages of coagulant.
-Two more data points were added on the basis of past experiment, one between 1-1.5 mg/L, and the other between 1.5-2.0 mg/L, because it was found that desirable effluent turbidity was usually generated around that range of coagulant concentration.
-Besides, according to the previous data, 0.
-5mg/L and 1 mg/L of coagulant are insufficient to effectively reduce the turbidity of the synthetic water.
+For one stage addition experiment, in every single circulation, the coagulant dosage is 1.1 mg/L to 2.6 mg/L, which was increased 7 times by using the increment function, a function built in to increment the dosages of coagulant.
+Two more data points were added on the basis of past experiment, one between 1 mg/L to 1.5 mg/L, and the other between 1.5 mg/L to 2.0 mg/L, because it was found that desirable effluent turbidity was usually generated around that range of coagulant concentration.
+Besides, according to the previous data, 0.5 mg/L and 1 mg/L of coagulant are insufficient to effectively reduce the turbidity of the synthetic water.

 <div class="alert alert-block alert-danger">
 coag is informal, use coagulant Insteadput a space between values and their unit_registryDo not use colons in the middle of sentences - does not make senseWhy are you redifining who Yingda is again?Include units on every numberWhat is the increment function?Unclear what the last sentence means